Bedminster railway station: Services

 The station is managed by Great Western Railway, who also operate all rail services from the station.
-As of the May 2019 timetable, the basic service from Monday to Friday consists of one train in each direction per hour between Avonmouth and Weston-super-Mare, calling at all stations.
+As of the May 2024 timetable, the basic service from Monday to Friday consists of one train in each direction per hour between Avonmouth and Weston-super-Mare, calling at all stations, with northbound services generally continuing to Severn Beach.
 Some trains working between Cardiff and Taunton or Exeter St Davids call at peak hours and in the evening.
 All weekday trains at Bedminster also stop at Parson Street westbound and Bristol Temple Meads eastbound.
 On Saturday there is a similar pattern, but with no services beyond Bristol Parkway or Weston-super-Mare except during the early morning and late evening.
 Sunday sees a reduced service, with no trains eastbound until afternoon, and no trains westbound until 3pm.
 After that there is approximately one train every two hours, most of which do not call at Parson Street.